climateclock/cclock/README.md

 and run your module.

 `clock.py` is a partial clock implementation that exercises the font rendering methods in `Frame` by showing a countdown timer.
-To run it, you would run either `tools/sdl_frame clock` or `tools/matrix_frame clock`.
+You can run it in a window on your computer with:

+    tools/sdl_frame clock

+or run it on an attached MatrixPortal with:

+    tools/matrix_frame clock